Sorry, there are no matching results

 No. They must have a valid reason to issue a notice to make a tax return.
 These reasons are likely to relate to details of any income which you’ve received which hasn’t been taxed at source.
 There are also several other situations reflecting peoples’ personal and financial circumstances included in the tax law which empower HMRC to request a tax return.

 The likelihood is, if you have no other forms of income, your pay exceeds £100k in a year.
 This means that your Personal Tax Allowance is abated, possibly to £0 and your tax code needs to reflect this.
+If you currently work through a PAYE method, are required to complete a tax return and would like PayStream to help you complete this then please click here.

 Yes.
 This is one of the specific situations in which HMRC will ask you to make a tax return.
 It’s because, as a higher rate taxpayer, you may be subject to a clawback of tax on the Child Benefit.
 Details of your exact income and the Child Benefit your partner received need to be reported to determine the amount of the clawback.